p1otr/dh-python/dh_python3.rst

   Python dependencies into Debian ones

 --depends=DEPENDS	translate given requirements into Debian dependencies and add them to ${python3:Depends}.
-Use it for missing items in requires.txt
+Use it for missing items in `requires.txt` / `Requires-Dist`.

---depends-section=SECTION	translate requirements from given sections of requres.txt file into Debian dependencies and add them to ${python3:Depends}.
+--depends-section=SECTION	translate requirements from given extra sections of `requres.txt` / `Requires-Dist` into Debian dependencies and add them to ${python3:Depends}.
+May be repeated for multiple sections.

 --recommends=RECOMMENDS		translate given requirements into Debian dependencies and add them to ${python3:Recommends}

---recommends-section=SECTION	translate requirements from given sections of requres.txt file into Debian dependencies and add them to ${python3:Recommends}.
+--recommends-section=SECTION	translate requirements from given extra sections of `requires.txt` / `Requires-Dist` into Debian dependencies and add them to ${python3:Recommends}.
+May be repeated for multiple sections.

 --suggests=SUGGESTS	translate given requirements into Debian dependencies and add them to ${python3:Suggests}

---suggests-section=SECTION	translate requirements from given sections of requres.txt file into Debian dependencies and add them to ${python3:Suggests}.
+--suggests-section=SECTION	translate requirements from given extra sections of `requires.txt` / `Requires-Dist` into Debian dependencies and add them to ${python3:Suggests}.
+May be repeated for multiple sections.

 --requires=FILENAME	translate requirements from given file(s) into Debian dependencies and add them to ${python3:Depends}